jo/git-relax/README.md

 curl -XPUT --silent http://admin:admin@localhost:5984/_users/_security -d '{}'
 ```

-See the [couchdb-setup](couchdb-setup) for more information and the complete script.
+See [couchdb-setup](couchdb-setup) for more information and the complete script.

 ## Authenticator